 Sam Smith, Chicago Tribune

 Let's give Michael the benefit of the doubt and remember that he never actually gave his opinion on this after the changes were implemented.
-Let's also keep in mind that Jordan focused solely on zone defenses, that hardly anyone runs in today's NBA -- not in their original form, at least.
+Let's also keep in mind that Jordan focused solely on zone defenses, which hardly anyone runs in today's NBA -- not in their original form, at least.
 But that can also be seen as a double-edged sword -- elimination of illegal defenses allowed the creation of other, more complex defensive schemes that today's teams use for most of the games.

 Let's also remember that the league banned the hand-checking -- a go-to defensive tactic of the 90s -- after the 2003-04 NBA season.
 So it took a long time before teams and players caught up with changes introduced in the early 2000s.
-It took a long time before they learned to maximize, as well as counter them.
+It took a long time before they learned to maximize, as well as count them.
 Not to mention how the game evolved from then to what it is today.

 That being said, would it be fair to say MJ's words apply to the context of today's NBA?
 In some sense, sure.
 But should we go as far as to say they are his most-up-to date answer to the greatest NBA hypothetical question out there?
 By no means.